 Explore free ways to socialize, such as taking walks, playing sports, or hosting a movie night or potluck dinner at your home.

-If big events call for big expenses—such as a weekend bachelorette party or a faraway friend's birthday at an expensive restaurant—it's OK to politely decline invitations.
+If big events call for big expenses—such as a weekend bachelorette party or a faraway friend's birthday at an expensive restaurant—it's all right to politely decline invitations.
 People who care about you will understand why you're opting out.

 6. Gift thoughtfully

 Instead of aiming to hit a certain dollar amount for birthday, holiday, or other types of gifts, consider homemade options and thoughtful gestures.
 Not particularly crafty?
 Split the cost of a pricier item with mutual friends.
-Considering the average wedding gift amount is between $100 and $150 depending on how close you are to the couple,3 going in on a $300 registry gift with 4 other people would save you $40.
+For example, if the average wedding gift amount is between $100 and $150, then going in on a $300 registry gift with 4 other people would save you $40.
 If you have a lot of weddings to attend, that adds up.
-You could also talk with your partner, family, and friends about mutually forgoing gifts for certain occasions and simply enjoying time together.
-Speaking of...
+Talk with your partner, family, and friends about mutually forgoing gifts for certain occasions and simply enjoying time together.

 7. Buddy up

 It's easier to do something difficult when you have a friend or partner along for the ride.
-That's why Lannan suggests that savers seek out an "accountabilibuddy," aka "someone who can keep you accountable to your budget, spend time with you, and celebrate with you," Lannan says.
-"There's strength in numbers."
+You could seek an "accountabilibuddy," (a blend of "accountability" and "buddy") or someone who can keep you accountable to your budget.

 8. Pursue a side gig

 If you've pared down your expenses and you're looking for more money to put away, you can investigate a possible side hustle.
-Lannan suggests that savers choose only gigs they'd enjoy.
-"Dog walking works for someone who loves dogs," she says.
-"But it's not for everyone."
+It's a good idea to choose only gigs you would enjoy.
+For example, customer service or retail themed stores with fun atmosphere's if you like engaging with people, fitness coaching if you enjoy wellness, or dog walking works for someone who loves dogs.

 9. Reward yourself for saving

 An ambitious saving plan is easier to stick to when you get a greater emotional payoff from saving than from spending.
-Lannan suggests tracking your saving progress and observing milestones along the way.
-"Say you're planning for a honeymoon," she says.
-"When you've saved enough to cover your airfare, have some champagne with your partner to celebrate."
+You could track your saving progress and observe milestones along the way.
+For example, if you're planning for a honeymoon, celebrate when you've saved enough to cover your airfare by having champagne with your partner to celebrate.

 Fidelity Goal BoosterSM can help you succeed with your short-term saving goals.
-Because every goal is different, each gets its own special saving (or investing!) strategy.
-And if you have more time to save for a long-term goal, such as retirement, consider investing some of that money to take advantage of potential compound growth.
+Because every goal is different, each gets its own special saving (or investing) strategy.
+If you have more time to save for a long-term goal, such as retirement, consider investing some of that money to take advantage of potential compound growth.
 That could reduce the amount you need to save in the long run.